 Well, a very small pain comes with blood tests.
 Besides, some persons get anxious over having their blood drawn, and this alone might cause more pain than the entire process.

 Need a private blood test in the UK?
-Visit doctors at the Medical Express Clinic.
+Visit Medical Express Blood Test Clinic in Harley Street.

 Yes, you can resume your normal diet after taking the test.
 Your doctor or healthcare provider may advise you on resuming any medication that was put on hold before the examination.

 Understanding the results of a cholesterol and triglyceride test depends on guidelines from several clinics.
 See the results and interpretation below:

 Less than 200 mg/dL: desirable